Towards a modular construction of OG10: Homological algebra of normal crossings Lagrangians

 The isomorphisms \eqref{eq:extLagrangianPure} and \eqref{eq:extLagrangianMixed} are induced by the degeneration of the spectral sequences: and

 The connecting homomorphism is induced by pullback along the map

-Taking $j_2^*$ and $\cH^{-q}$ of the previous map, we get the zero map in cohomology for every $q$.
-This implies that the long exact cohomology sequence induced by $j_2^*\cO_{Z_1} \to j_2^*\cO_{Z_2}(-W)[1]$ is actually a collection of short exact sequences, represented by maps
+Taking $j_2^*$ and $\cH^{-q}$ we get the zero map in cohomology for every $q$.
+This implies that the long exact cohomology sequence induced by $j_2^*\cO_{Z_1} \to j_2^*cO_{Z_2}(-W)[1]$ is actually a collection of short exact sequences, represented by maps

 Pulling back along those maps gives a map on the $E_2$ page of the spectral sequences, which induces the connecting homomorphism that we wish to understand.

 Using \cite[Proposition $A.6$]{cks_2003} we obtain $\cH^{-q}(j_2^*j_{1,*}\cO_{Z_1}) \cong i_{2,*}\bigwedge\nolimits^q\tilde{N}^{\vee}$, where $i_k : W \to Z_k$ is the inclusion.
 The map \eqref{eq:mapsCoh} becomes a map